A guide to strategy: how to organize a company help desk, from the search for specific tools to the building of a solid customer relationship.

 The Help Desk is of two types:

-first level: it is related to customer assistance for those problems that, for their resolution, require little time.
-If the problem is clear and easily solvable, the necessary information for the customer is provided directly by the operator.
-If, on the other hand, this requires more specific skills, the operator takes charge of the request, identifies the offices responsible for complying with it, and turns the file over to them.
+- first level: it is related to customer assistance for those problems that, for their resolution, require little time.
+If the problem is clear and easily solvable, the necessary information for the customer is provided directly by the operator or agent.
+If, on the other hand, this requires more specific skills, the customer service agent takes charge of the request, identifies the offices responsible for complying with it, and turns the file over to them.
 They will analyze the request, consult the necessary material and contact the client again to provide him with information on how to solve the problem presented;

-second level: unlike the first level, in which the customer provides information about the problem and is subsequently contacted by Help Desk operators, the second level tries to solve the problem in real-time, directly in line with the customer, thus guaranteeing a reduction in resolution times.
+- second level: unlike the first level, the second one tries to solve the problem in real-time, directly in line with the customer, thus guaranteeing a reduction in resolution times.
 If, however, a more in-depth analysis is required, a ticket is opened and transferred to the technical staff.

 How to organize a help desk